a14l17/habit_tracker/README.md

 # habit_tracker

+next thing to do:
-building a habit tracker for me
+- add a suggestions for habit tracking
+- start on todays date
+- motivation quote on startup! (kaomoji)
+- add comments for the code :D